microsoft/FluidFramework/packages/test/test-version-utils/README.md

 - Test combination generated: [CompatKind.None]

-These compat `describe*` functions will also load the APIs with appropriate version and provide the test with a `TestObjectProvider` object, where the test can use to access fluid functionality.
+These compat `describe*` functions will also load the APIs with appropriate version and provide the test with a `TestObjectProvider` object, where the test can use to access Fluid functionality.
 Even compat testing not necessary, `TestObjectProvider` provide convenience function and tracking capability, and it allows the test to enable compat testing easily in the future just by changing the `describe*`.